Dateline: Krakow, Poland

 Ghana

 However, it is one of the most free market economies in Africa.
-Plus, foreign property ownership in Ghana is permitted and real estate prices are still rather reasonable, especially compared with much of the continent.
-Its capital, Accra, is one of the most livable frontier market cities in the world.
+Plus, foreign property ownership in Ghana is permitted, and real estate prices are still rather reasonable, especially compared with much of the continent.
+Ghana ranked in 6th place on our recent Real Estate Index, as it offers low property prices and attractive yields in a politically stable African nation.
+It is certainly an emerging market to watch.

 Rwanda

-Since the 1994 Rwandan Genocide the country has recovered at an unbelievable pace.
-Fiercely anti-corruption President Paul Kagame has modeled himself after Lee Kuan Yew in hopes of turning Rwanda into the “Singapore of Africa”.
-It’s one of the easier countries in the world to do business in as you can get a business started within one day.
+Since the 1994 Rwandan Genocide, the country has recovered at an unbelievable pace.
+Fiercely anti-corruption President Paul Kagame has modeled himself after Lee Kuan Yew in hopes of turning Rwanda into the “Singapore of Africa.”
+It’s one of the easier countries in the world to do business in, as you can get a business started within one day.

 As a small country, it’s already having as much success in the startup and IT sector as any on the continent.
 It is home to several incubators and is already host to Carnegie Mellon’s only campus in Africa.